pear/Console_ProgressBar/examples/readme.txt

-<?php
-/**

 In general, to generate a progress bar you will call the constructor, then call the update() method in a loop.
 You can use the reset() method to reuse one object to display another bar.
 Its parameters are the same as the constructor.

-Those 3 methods are explained afterwards, if you want to see examples, look at the bottom of the file.

 The Constructor expects 5 to 6 arguments:
 - The first argument is the format string used to display the progress